Introduction: Studio Monitor Calibration Has Become Essential

 Fewer Revisions, Faster Approval Cycles

-According to Sonarworks’ internal user data, calibrated environments result in fewer revision requests and faster mix approvals.
+According to Sonarworks’ internal user data from over 300,000 studio installations worldwide, calibrated environments result in fewer revision requests and faster mix approvals.
 For commercial engineers, this translates directly into better client satisfaction and faster turnaround times.

 Calibration Adoption Is Now the Norm